-Published by Jo Cavallo, Senior Editor and Correspondent, The ASCO Post • One year ago
+Published by Jo Cavallo, Senior Editor and Correspondent, The ASCO Post • 4 years ago

 The 55th ASCO Annual Meeting, held May 31–June 4 at McCormick Place in Chicago, lived up to its reputation as the world’s largest cancer conference, with over 42,000 oncologists, researchers, and other oncology professionals from 23 countries in attendance at the meeting.
 The theme of this year’s meeting was “Caring for Every Patient, Learning From Every Patient,” and it focused on advances in oncology care to improve the lives of patients with cancer, including over 300 presentations on phase III clinical trials, 1,900 poster presentations, and 260 oral abstract presentations.

 However, findings about sexual harassment, gender pay equity, health insurance coverage, and cost of care also took a front seat at ASCO 2019.

 Among the most interesting—and disturbing—findings presented at this year’s conference were data from a survey of members of the Society of Gynecologic Oncology conducted by researchers at Memorial Sloan Kettering Cancer Center showing that sexual harassment in the workplace isn’t limited to the movie, music, and sports industries, but is a problem in the field of oncology as well.
 Sixty-four percent of respondents said they experienced sexual harassment in training or practice; among women, the rate was 71%, and among men, the rate was 51%.
 Sadly, just 10% of the respondents said they reported the incidents, largely because they didn’t think the incident was significant enough or that reporting it would result in action, or they feared retribution.